Compare IPTV Subscription Plans

 Can I get Freely on my old TV? #

-No. Freely is built into compatible smart TVs at the operating-system level and is not available as a downloadable app for older sets.
+No, and that is the harshest line a Freely service tested has to deliver.
+Freely is built into compatible smart TVs at the operating-system level and is not available as a downloadable app for older sets.
 There is no Freely app for Fire TV Stick, Roku, Apple TV, Chromecast or Google TV dongles, and there is no path to retrofit Freely onto a 2018-era smart TV however good its other apps are.
 Accessing Freely means buying one of the supported new models from the participating manufacturers.

 Does Freely work without good broadband? #